The Wildfire Evolutionary Response

 An Ancient Molecular Switch

 What makes the karrikin story scientifically remarkable is what researchers found when they traced the molecular machinery back through evolutionary time.
 The karrikin receptor — a protein called KAI2 (KARRIKIN-INSENSITIVE2) — is not new.
-It can be traced all the way back to single-celled algae, long before plants colonized land, before seeds existed, and hundreds of millions of years before flowering plants appeared.
+It can be traced all the way back to single-celled algae, long before plants colonised land, before seeds existed, and hundreds of millions of years before flowering plants appeared.
 This means the ancestral function of KAI2 was not to detect fire at all.

 A related gene duplication event created a second receptor protein, DWARF14, which became the sensor for strigolactones — the hormones plants use to signal to mycorrhizal fungi in the soil.
 KAI2 and DWARF14 are molecular cousins.
 Both relay their signals through the same downstream scaffold protein, MAX2, before diverging to control different processes.
-The deep evolutionary relationship between fire-response chemistry (karrikins) and mycorrhizal-symbiosis chemistry (strigolactones) suggests that these two apparently unrelated ecological functions share a common molecular origin — a single ancient signaling pathway that evolution has bent to multiple purposes.
+The deep evolutionary relationship between fire-response chemistry and mycorrhizal-symbiosis chemistry suggests that these two apparently unrelated ecological functions share a common molecular origin — a single ancient signalling pathway that evolution has bent to multiple purposes.

-The Signaling Cascade
+The Signalling Cascade

 When KAI2 detects a karrikin, it triggers a cascade through the MAX2 protein that degrades a transcriptional repressor called SMAX1.
 With SMAX1 removed, genes involved in germination, seedling development, and early growth are switched on.
 The parallel strigolactone pathway works through the same MAX2 scaffold, but targets a different repressor (DWARF53 in rice), producing different growth outcomes.
 This shared-scaffold architecture explains how two chemically related signals — karrikins from fire, strigolactones from mycorrhizal communication — can activate the same molecular relay while producing very different effects on the plant.